 We regularly review these arrangements to ensure we are taking reasonable and technically feasible steps available at the time to protect your Personal Information.

-If you suspect any misuse or loss of, or unauthorised access to, your Personal Information, please contact us immediately using the contact details set out below.
+If you suspect any misuse or loss of, or unauthorised access to, your Personal Information, please contact us immediately using the contact details set out in section 28.

 We take reasonable steps to destroy or permanently de-identify Personal Information as soon as practicable if it is no longer required by us including for record keeping or legal purposes.

-We will respond to a request for access to Personal Information within a reasonable period after the request is made, and give you access to the Personal Information we hold in the manner requested by you, if it is reasonable and practicable to do so.
+We will respond to a request for access to your Personal Information within a reasonable period after the request is made, and give you access to your Personal Information we hold in the manner requested by you, unless we are required or permitted by law to refuse to do so, if it is reasonable and practicable to do so.
 We may charge a fee to cover the costs of meeting your request.
 Where we are also required by applicable law to provide further information about use or disclosure of your personal information we will use reasonable endeavours to do so.

 In some circumstances, and subject always to legal obligations to the contrary, we may not be in a position to grant access to your Personal Information, such circumstances include when:

-- providing access is likely to pose a serious threat to the safety of an individual or the public;
+- providing access is, in our view, reasonably likely to pose a serious threat to the safety of an individual or the public;

 - providing access is likely to impact unreasonably on the privacy of others;